n0mer/gradle-git-properties/README.md

 }
 ```

 You can also replace standard properties using `customProperty`.
-In the below example, the logic `it.describe(tags: true)` will replace plugin's logic which using `describe(tags: false)`
+In the below example, the logic `it.describe(tags: true)` will replace the plugin's logic which using `describe(tags: false)`

 ```groovy
 gitProperties {